gtStyLab/lk-dfba-constraints/README.txt

 Contains MATLAB scripts for all synthetic systems.

 chass_LKDFBA:
-Contains MATLAB scripts for E. coli system.
+Contains MATLAB scripts for the E. coli system.

-costa_LKDFBA
+costa_LKDFBA:
-Contains MATLAB scripts for .
+Contains MATLAB scripts for the yeast system.

-libLKDFBA
+libLKDFBA:
 Directory containing the main LK-DFBA code.
 This directory must be on the MATLAB path for the scripts in the other directories to function.

+SyntheticModels_heatmaps.xlsx:
+Contains error data and heatmap figures found in the manuscript for the synthetic systems.

+BiologicalModels_heatmaps.xlsx:
+Contains error data and heatmap figures found in the manuscript for the E. coli and yeast systems.